 The picture of Leyte can be drawn through several features: the longest bridge in the Philippines (San Juanico Bridge), the geothermal electric power plants, the Tinikling dance — even the bloody scenes of World War II and General Douglas MacArthur!
 Natural wonders also fill the place, so much so that Imelda Marcos decided to rename one of its lakes, Lake Danao, after her.
 Sambawan Island and the Tangkaan Beach also stun those who visit Leyte.

 Today, Leyte is also marked as the place that survived Super Typhoon Yolanda in 2013.
 It was a Friday when the fury of Yolanda hit Leyte, killed an estimated 10,000 people, and destroyed around 80% of everything that was in its path.
 The disaster washed ashore the MV Eva Jocelyn ship that has now become a tourist attraction in the province.

-Camiguin has it all: beaches, mountains, springs, waterfalls, islands, and most abundantly, volcanoes.
-In fact, Camiguin does not only have volcanoes.
+Camiguin has it all: beaches, mountains, springs, waterfalls, islands, and — most abundantly — volcanoes.
 Most people believe that volcanoes created this province in the Southern Philippines; thus, its nickname, “Island Born of Fire.”